Radbend Goes With the Grain For Crop Processing Machines

 With Radbend automatically calculating everything the operator needs to know, engineering drawings are only used as backup now, rather than being a necessity.
 All the information is readily available in 3D by pulling up the program on the mini PCs.

-Alvan Blanch is a British manufacturing and project engineering company with a global outlook, specializing in the design, production and supply of quality machines and integrated systems for the primary and secondary processing of agricultural produce and waste materials.
+Alvan Blanch is a British manufacturing and project engineering company with a global outlook, specialising in the design, production and supply of quality machines and integrated systems for the primary and secondary processing of agricultural produce and waste materials.
 Typical products provide processes for grain drying, grain cleaning, fruit processing, vegetable oil processing, feed milling, rice processing, harvesting equipment, environmental and organic waste processes.

-Design Manager Tim Baker says their larger machines comprize around 300 components, with approximately 100 parts in each of the smaller threshers and roller mills.
+Design Manager Tim Baker says their larger machines comprise around 300 components, with approximately 100 parts in each of the smaller threshers and roller mills.
 As well as Radbend, Alvan Blanch have a number of other Radan modules, including Radraft, Radprofile, Radpunch, Radnest, Radan 3D and e2i.
 “Every sheetmetal component goes through Radan, and the accuracy of the files is extremely important, as customers are demanding ever-faster turnaround, so we don’t have time to deal with parts that are wrong.”

 As Radpunch drives their Amada EM 2510 NT punch press, and Radprofile programs an Amada LC 4020 F1 NT 4m x 2m-bed 4kW laser cutter, Graham Robbins says it is extremely easy to switch a part from one machine to the other.
 “For instance, if other parts take priority on the laser it’s simple to retool a component and produce a punch program.”